-Wolf Creek Newfoundlands is a part of FACESS, inc, an organization which rescues American girls between the ages of 10-17 from sexual slavery here in the U.S. With the help of FACESS, we will raise money to give these girls protection, care, love, and to give them back the childhood that was stolen from them.
+Wolf Creek Newfoundlands is a partner with Together Freedom, an organization which supports American girls between the ages of 10-17 rescued from sexual slavery here in the United States.
+With the help of Together Freedom, we raise money to give these girls protection, care, love, and to give them back the childhood that was stolen from them.
 All proceeds from the puppy sales go towards the support and care of these young girls.

-We are also very excited about our Canine Science program, which allows the children that FACESS cares for to volunteer to help care for and breed the Newfoundlands.
-We believe that animal therapy is a very important aspect of helping the girls that we are caring for to regain a sense of their childhood and many of the girls have taken advantage of the opportunity, and have greatly benefited from the experience.
+We are also very excited about our Canine Science program, which allows the children that Together Freedom supports volunteer to help care for and breed the Newfoundlands.
+We believe that animal therapy is a very important aspect of helping the girls regain a sense of their childhood.
+Many of the girls have taken advantage of the opportunity, and have greatly benefited from the experience.

 We are located on a beautiful 250 acre campus, surrounded by trees, ponds, and mountains in Northern California.